MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/theme-copilot.md

 # Create AI-generated color theme using Copilot

 Copilot for theme allows you to create a theme for your brand from the design studio.
 After generating the theme using Copilot, you can customize the theme further in the [Styling workspace](style-site.md).

-> [!IMPORTANT]
-> To understand the capabilities and limitations of this feature, see [FAQ for Copilot for design studio](../faqs-design-studio.md).

 To use Copilot for theme: